How To Apply

 Determine what kind of applicant you are by reading the definitions below:

 Undergraduate "First-Year" Applicant

-A student who is entering the College directly after high school.
+A student who is entering the University directly after high school.
 A first year may have AP or IB credits.

-A student who has or will have a bachelor's or master's degree prior to matriculation at MCPHS.
+A student who has or will have a bachelor's or master's degree prior to matriculation at MCPHS University.